-West Virginia University Hospitals and those responsible for the administration of the Imaging Science Education Programs consider each applicant without regards to race, religion, color, national origin, ancestry, age, sex, sexual orientation, gender identity, disability, veteran status, or any other status protected by applicable law.
-Program officials reserve the right to limit enrollment based upon the quality of the applicant pool and current employment market conditions.
-To be considered for admission to the Diagnostic Medical Sonography Program the applicant must meet the following minimum admission requirements.
+West Virginia University Hospitals and those responsible for administering the Imaging Science Education Programs consider each applicant without regard to race, religion, color, national origin, ancestry, age, sex, sexual orientation, gender identity, disability, veteran status, or any other status protected by applicable law.

+Program officials reserve the right to limit enrollment based on the quality of the applicant pool and current employment market conditions.
+To be considered for admission to the Diagnostic Medical Sonography Program, applicants must meet the following minimum admission requirements.